Executive Summary

 Datarails has evolved from an FP&A tool into a multi-product FinanceOS covering FP&A, month-end close, cash management, spend control and executive reporting.
 More than 50% of 2025 growth came from products launched in the past 12 months, which signals how aggressively the company is expanding its product surface.

-Architecture & Excel Philosophy
+Architecture & Spreadsheet Philosophy

 Cube positions itself as the layer between source systems and spreadsheets.
 Data flows from ERPs, CRMs and HRIS into Cube's centralized data hub.
 Finance teams pull governed data into Excel or Google Sheets through the add-in and push outputs back.
 Cube handles versioning, audit trails, rollups and automated refresh.